survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 If you run the application, you can see there's something wrong.
 If you add new `Notes` to a `Lane`, the `Note` appears to each `Lane`.
 Also if you modify a `Note`, also other `Lanes` update.

-The reason why this happens is quite simple.
+The reason why this happens is simple.
 Our `NoteStore` is a singleton.
 This means every component that is listening to `NoteStore` will receive the same data.
-We will need to resolve this problem somehow.
+We will need to resolve this problem.

 ## Making Lanes Responsible of Notes